angelinaaziz/becoming/README.md

 - 🔒 **Soul-bound NFT**: Non-transferable, tied to your identity
 - 🎨 **Visual Evolution**: Your avatar evolves through four distinct stages
-- 📚 **Milestone Management**: Add, categorize, and display your achievements
+- 📚 **Milestone Management**: Add, categorise, and display your achievements
 - 🔍 **Verifiable Proofs**: Link evidence of achievements with blockchain timestamping
 - 🎉 **Achievement Sharing**: Share milestones with your community
 - 💰 **Tipping System**: Receive tips for inspiring achievements